-The superior olive is situated caudally near the facial nucleus, in the tegmentum of the caudal pons.
+The superior olive is situated caudally near the facial nucleus in the tegmentum of the caudal pons.

 The superior olives are much smaller and less apparent than the inferior olives in humans.
 The superior olives are at the level of the upper borders of the IO, near the MCP, with a lateral, medial, and periolivary part.
 The LSO and MSO are distinct cylindrical nuclei, medial, dorsal, and slightly superior to the PO; the periolivary cells form an indistinct shell around them in humans, though they form into distinct nuclei in other species.

 The superior olive acts as an information relay between the cochlear nucleus (CN) and the inferior colliculus (IC).
 Projections from the CN either go directly to the IC or synapse once in the superior olive before continuing to the IC, and both the IC and the superior olive receive input from bilateral cochlear nuclei (and so bilateral ears).
 In the superior olive, inputs from both ears are compared to calculate interaural time, phase, frequency, and intensity differences, which then pass to the IC for further processing.
 The MSO tends to process lower frequencies than the LSO; both components are arranged tonotopically with frequencies arranged along the lengths of the nuclei.
 They also have a second axis, which represents the magnitude of the interaural distance.
-For a given frequency, ipsilateral and contralateral axons run in opposite directions stimulating a series of output neurons; the output neurons can only fire when stimulated by both axons near-simultaneously, or with matching phase, depending on the synapse properties.
+For a given frequency, ipsilateral and contralateral axons run in opposite directions stimulating a series of output neurons; the output neurons can only fire when stimulated by both axons near-simultaneously or with the matching phase, depending on the properties of the synapse.
 This double axis creates a mental map of sounds in space.
 Since primates have a relatively large head and are thus better able to distinguish lower frequencies, the human MSO is relatively large compared to most mammals.

 Like the feedback from the cerebellum to the IO, the superior olive sends feedback to the cochlear nuclei.
 These olivocochlear projections act on both inner and outer hair cells and appear to reduce auditory stimulation in specific frequency ranges.
-This feedback helps to regulate attention to competing stimuli, like a private conversation in a crowded room and may help protect against noise-induced hearing loss.
+This feedback helps to regulate attention to competing stimuli, like a private conversation in a crowded room, and may help protect against noise-induced hearing loss.

 As a significant source of training inputs for the cerebellum, the inferior olive is essential to the development of fine motor control and coordination.
 Though it is rare for the inferior olive to be solely affected by a disease process, such a lesion would eventually lead to diffuse cell loss in the cerebellum due to the intense connections between the two parts.
 The reverse is also true, with cerebellar cell loss eventually leading to atrophy of the inferior olive.
-Multiple system atrophy, one of the Parkinsonian diseases that also affect the cerebellar system and the autonomic system is an example of a condition which causes lesions to the inferior olive.
+Multiple system atrophy, one of the Parkinsonian diseases that also affect the cerebellar system and the autonomic system, is an example of a condition that causes lesions to the inferior olive.
 The inferior olive also plays a role in the pathogenesis of essential tremor.

 Defects in the synaptic junction in the superior olive may not present with frank hearing difficulties but tend to produce subtler symptoms.
 An auditory brainstem response (ABR), like that used in routine hearing testing for newborns, can detect superior olive dysfunction by a decreased amplitude of wave V.

 The superior olive is crucial in certain auditory processing disorders.
-A link between autism and a dysmorphic superior olive has been noted in several studies, although the mechanism, if any, by which this causes symptoms is unclear.
-However, it is worth noting that autism can present with auditory processing abnormalities, as well as language difficulties which could plausibly have links to problems in higher-level auditory processing.
+A link between autism and a dysmorphic superior olive has been noted in several studies, although the mechanism, if any, by which this causes symptoms, is unclear.
+However, it is worth noting that autism can present with auditory processing abnormalities, as well as language difficulties, which could plausibly have links to problems in higher-level auditory processing.
 It is unclear whether there is any non-auditory contribution of the superior olive changes to symptoms, which would imply further roles of the superior olive in cognition.

 |||Ding SL,Royall JJ,Sunkin SM,Ng L,Facer BA,Lesnar P,Guillozet-Bongaarts A,McMurray B,Szafer A,Dolbeare TA,Stevens A,Tirrell L,Benner T,Caldejon S,Dalley RA,Dee N,Lau C,Nyhus J,Reding M,Riley ZL,Sandman D,Shen E,van der Kouwe A,Varjabedian A,Write M,Zollei L,Dang C,Knowles JA,Koch C,Phillips JW,Sestan N,Wohnoutka P,Zielke HR,Hohmann JG,Jones AR,Bernard A,Hawrylycz MJ,Hof PR,Fischl B,LeinReference ES, Comprehensive cellular-resolution atlas of the adult human brain.
 The Journal of comparative neurology.
 2017 Feb 1; [PubMed PMID: 27917481]|